Many of us don't look forward to hiring a contractor, as some contractors do not have great reputations.

 We hope this article will help make hiring your painting company a smooth process.

 The best way to find a painting company is still through work of mouth.
-There are so painting companies out there, work of mouth is gold: friends, family and your local paint store, designers, real estate agents are all good places to start.
+There are so many painting companies out there, work of mouth is gold: friends, family and your local paint store, designers, real estate agents are all good places to start.
 Being able to trust a painting company, especially when they are in your home, should be top priority.

 Ask your potential painting company for references in your area.